 There are three campgrounds on the South Rim.
-Mather Campground and Desert View are NPS campground.
+Mather Campground and Desert View are NPS campgrounds.
 Sites at Mather can be reserved while most of Desert View is first-come-first-serve.
-Trailer Village is a private campground which offers full-hookups.
+Trailer Village is a private campground that offers full hookups.

 Outside of the park is the U.S. Forestry Service TentX Campground.
 Dispersed Camping is allowed on several of the Forestry roads.

 Hotels in the Grand Canyon

-The only non-tent accommodation options below the rim of the Grand Canyon is Phantom Ranch.
-Phantom Ranch provides BASIC dormitories and cabins at the bottom of the Grand Canyon.
+The only non-tent accommodation option below the rim of the Grand Canyon is Phantom Ranch.
+Phantom Ranch provides basic dormitories and cabins at the bottom of the Grand Canyon.
 Reservations are made via an online lottery 15 months in advance.

 Camping in the Grand Canyon

 All camping below the canyon rim requires a backcountry permit.
-There are several campgrounds options such as Bright Angel, Indian Garden, and Cottonwood Campground where you can pitch your stargazing tent for a night.
+There are several campground options such as Bright Angel, Indian Garden, and Cottonwood Campground where you can pitch your stargazing tent for a night.
 There are also non-campground options for experienced hikers.

 What to See & Do During the Day in Grand Canyon